NeurAI-Lab/CURE/README.md

-This is the official code for ICLR paper, **"Conserve-Update-Revise to Cure Generalization and Robustness Trade-off in Adversarial Training"** by Shruthi Gowda, Elahe Arani and Bahram Zonooz.
+This is the official code for ICLR 2024 paper, **"Conserve-Update-Revise to Cure Generalization and Robustness Trade-off in Adversarial Training"** by Shruthi Gowda, Bahram Zonooz, and Elahe Arani.

 [//]: # (![image info]&#40;./src/hyper.png&#41;)
 <img src="summary_wres.png"  width="250" height="300">